Frequently Asked Questions

 What industries are represented in Hygraph's case studies?

-Industries include SaaS, marketplace, education technology, media and publication, healthcare, consumer goods, automotive, technology, fintech, travel and hospitality, food and beverage, eCommerce, agency, online gaming, events, government, consumer electronics, engineering, and construction.
-Source
+Hygraph's case studies span SaaS, marketplace, education technology, media and publication, healthcare, consumer goods, automotive, technology, fintech, travel and hospitality, food and beverage, eCommerce, agency, online gaming, events & conferences, government, consumer electronics, engineering, and construction.
+Note: Industry-specific requirements may need custom integrations.

-What pain points does Hygraph solve for omnichannel marketing teams?
+What core problems does Hygraph solve for omnichannel teams?

 LLM optimization